Cart

 Introduction: Why Oscilloscope Multimeters Are Game-Changers

-For technicians working on modern systems — inverters, sensors, PWM controls, automotive electronics, EV charging, HVAC systems, and power supplies — a scope meter is no longer a luxury.
-It is a required tool.
+For technicians working on modern systems such as inverters, sensors, PWM controls, automotive electronics, EV charging, HVAC systems and power supplies, a scope meter is no longer just a luxury.
+It can be an essential diagnostic tool.

-Here are the top 10 practical uses where an oscilloscope multimeter (like the ZOYI ZT-702S / ZT-703S / ZT-1000R) provides massive advantages over a normal DMM.
+Here are the top 10 practical uses where an oscilloscope multimeter can provide major advantages over a normal DMM.

-Inverters produce modified sine waves, pure sine waves or square waves.
-A multimeter cannot show shape — only a scope can. ?
+Inverters can produce modified sine waves, pure sine waves or square waves.
+A multimeter may only show an RMS voltage value, but it cannot show the actual waveform shape.

 Using a scope meter, you can check: